tpulatha/sdl_ios_guides/docs/Getting Started/SDK Configuration/index.md

 ### 4. Accessing the Documentation
 You can find the latest reference documentation on [CocoaDocs](http://cocoadocs.org/docsets/SmartDeviceLink-iOS/).
 #### Download the Documentation
 Install this documentation to [Dash](https://kapeli.com/dash) or to Xcode by using [Docs for Xcode](https://documancer.com/xcode).
-On the [SDL Docs page](http://cocoadocs.org/docsets/SmartDeviceLink-iOS/), click the **upload** button located in the upper right hand corner of the screen and add the documentation to Dash or Xcode.
+On the [SDL Docs page](http://cocoadocs.org/docsets/SmartDeviceLink-iOS/), click the **upload** icon located in the upper right hand corner of the screen and add the documentation to Dash or Xcode.

 ### 5. Getting an App Id
-An app id is required for production level apps.
-The app id gives your app special permissions to access vehicle data.
-If your app does not need to access vehicle data, a dummy app id is sufficient during the development  stage.
-However, you must get an app id before releasing a production level app.
+An App Id is required for production level apps.
+The App Id gives your app special permissions to access vehicle data.
+If your app does not need to access vehicle data, a dummy App Id (i.e. just make up a fake id consisting of numbers) is sufficient during the development stage.
+However, you must get an App Id before releasing a production level app.

 To obtain an App Id, sign up on [smartdevicelink.com](www.smartdevicelink.com).